COVID19Tracking/website/README.md

 yarn run setup
 ```

-You can also run `yarn run setup:api-data` if you just want to download data and not touch the `.env` file.
+You can also run `yarn run setup:api-repo; yarn run setup:data-repo` if you just want to download data and not touch the `.env` file.

 To run the website locally, use: